Dynamically stable gaits for quadruped walking vehicles

 Proactive Human Interface based on Embodied Agents

-We are conducting research on "Embodied Proactive Human Interface".
-The aim of this research is to develop a new human-friendly active interface based on two key technologies, an estimation mechanism of human intention for supporting natural communication named "Proactive Interface", and a tangible device using robot technology.
-We have developed the humanoid-type two-legged robot named "PICO-2", which was developed as a tangible telecommunication device for the proactive human interface.
-In order to achieve the embodied telecommunication with PICO-2, we propose new tracking technique of human gestures using a monocular video camera mounted on PICO-2, and natural gesture reproduction by PICO-2 which absorbs the difference of body structure between the user and the robot.
+We are conducting research on "Embodied Proactive Human Interface."
+This research aims to develop a new human-friendly active interface based on two key technologies: a mechanism for estimating human intentions to support natural communication, called the "Proactive Interface," and a tangible device using robot technology.
+We have developed a humanoid two-legged robot named "PICO-2" as a tangible telecommunication device for the proactive human interface.
+To achieve embodied telecommunication with PICO-2, we propose a new technique for tracking human gestures using a monocular video camera mounted on PICO-2, and natural gesture reproduction by PICO-2, which accounts for the differences in body structure between the user and the robot.
 Remote communication experiments were also carried out using two PICO-2 robots placed at distant campuses.

 Papers